akosgarai/go_opengl_playground/pkg/mesh/README.md

 - velocity - The mesh is moving to the direction with this speed. if this value is null, then the mash is not moving.
 - angle - The mesh is rotated with this angle.
 This value has to be radian.
 The model transformation is calculated based on this.
 - axis - The mesh is rotated on this axis.
 If this vector is null, then the mesh is not rotated.
 The model transformation is calculated based on this.
-- scale - The mesh is scaled by this value.
+- scale - The mesh is scaled by this vector.
 The model transformation is calculated based on this.

 It has setter functions for the parameters, and getters for the necessary ones.